 Moodle.
-All course materials for Math 223 will be available online on Moodle.
-This includes any course announcements, homework assignments, and midterm exam solutions.
+Three copies of the textbook are available on reserve at the Science Library in Exley.
+All other course materials for Math 228 will be available online on Moodle.
+This includes any course announcements, reference materials, homework assignments, and midterm exam solutions.